unimi-dse/9b8b657e/README.md

 ## prolems

-- GetKucoinData: retrieves up to 1500 relevations, whey too few in order to have a useful backtest.
+- GetKucoinData: retrieves up to 1500 relevations, way too few in order to have a useful backtest.
 That's due to the restful API request's constraints.